 The body of a missing North Dakota woman who was eight months pregnant when she vanished was found on Sunday wrapped in plastic, police said.

 Kayakers first spotted the body of Savanna Greywind, 22, in the Red River east of Harwood just before 6 p.m., Fargo Police Chief David Todd said on Sunday.
-Todd added the plastic and duct tape-wrapped body was found "hung up on a log," Valley News Live reported.
+Todd added the plastic-wrapped body was found "hung up on a log," Valley News Live reported.

 Greywind was last seen in her apartment on Aug.
-19. She reportedly went to her neighbor's apartment to help sew, but then vanished.
+19. She reportedly went to her neighbor's apartment to help sew, but then vanished after the incident.

-William Henry Hoehn, 32, and Brooke Lynn Crews, 38, who lived in the apartment where Greywind last visited, were arrested last Thursday and charged with conspiracy to commit murder, conspiracy to commit kidnapping and false information, police said.
+William Henry Hoehn, 32, and Brooke Lynn Crews, 38, who lived in the apartment where Greywind last visited, were arrested last Thursday and charged with conspiracy to commit kidnapping, police said.

 Investigators also discovered a "2-day-old healthy baby girl" in the apartment.
-The infant was taken to a medical facility and they believe she is the daughter of Greywind.
+The infant was taken to the medical facility and they believe she is the daughter of Greywind.